 Previously, you can download these official ISO files from Digital River.
 But early this year, Microsoft finally pulled the trigger and took down all the Windows 7 ISO download links, and encourage people to go and download directly from Software Recovery Center in Microsoft, as long as you have a valid product key.

-If you owned a version of retail copy of Windows 7, enter them in the Product Key box on the site and verify it.
+If you owned a version of a retail copy of Windows 7, enter them in the Product Key box on the site and verify it.
 However, if you can’t find the key anymore, this NirSoft’s ProductKey utility should be able to help.

 Windows 8.1 ISO Images